decretist/Dissertation/Chapter2/chapter2.md

 unity imposed on the work by using "the *Decretum*" as its title.
-The chapter after that will undertake an intensive quantitative analysis of the authorship of the elements of the work attributed to "Gratian".
-Such an analysis cannot answer the question of who, in a biographical or historical sense, wrote the case statements and *dicta* but it can be used to reliably determine whether those texts were written by the same person.
+The chapter after that will undertake an intensive quantitative analysis of the authorship of the elements of the work attributed to "Gratian."
+Such an analysis cannot answer the question of who, in a biographical or historical sense, wrote the case statements and *dicta* but it can be used to reliably determine whether those texts were written by one, two, or many persons.

 <!--